 |Pilot 1st Lt.
 Herbert "Herbie" W. Cochran, O-743414 (survived) Decatur, Illinois

 Ditched July 28, 1944

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 3185.
-Delivered to the U. S. Army on February 4, 1944.
-During February 1944 disassembled and shipped from the Port of Oakland, CA and shipped overseas to the Pacific and reassembled.
+On February 4, 1944 delivered to the U. S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-104358.
+Disassembled at the Port of Oakland, CA and shipped across the Pacific to the South West Pacific Area (SWPA) and reassembled.

 Letter to Mrs. H. W. Cochran from H. W. Cochran dated April 1, 1944:

 "I had to trade old 186 my faithful "Red" in but I now have a nice shiny silver one with the same number 186 on it and with my same crew chief.
 I'll will name it "Red II" and I hope it is as good as the old one."